 All the money going into sports has not made sports better.
 It is at least arguable that it made sports worse because it encourages steroids and other performance enhancing drugs.
-This is terrible for the athletes and the enjoyment of the spectators is compromised knowing that the spectical is to some degree fake.
+This is terrible for the athletes and the enjoyment of the spectators is compromised knowing that the spectacle is to some degree fake.

 Furthermore, the arts produce something permanent while sports are usually only enjoyed while they are happening.
 We listen to Bach's music and read Don Quixote hundreds of years after they were created, but few want to watch last week's game.

 Well it turns out we have learned to live with less, media takes a little electricity, but compared to many of our activities has a rather low carbon footprint and is fairly eco-friendly.
-With fewer ads, more choices, and higher quality programming we are doing fairly well, and entertainment subscriptions are part of that success.
+With fewer ads, more choices, and higher quality programming we are doing fairly well, and entertainment subscriptions are a major part of that success.